-The Swedish Psychological Defence Agency is a government agency organised under the Ministry of Justice.
+The Swedish Psychological Defence Agency is a government agency organised under the Ministry of Defence.
 Its headquarters are located in Karlstad with an additional office in Solna north of Stockholm.
-The agency is led by Director General Henrik Landerholm.
+The agency is led by acting Director General Magnus Hjort.

 The Swedish Psychological Defence Agency is organised in three departments:

 Provides administrative and technical support for the entire agency in areas such as human resources, budgetary, strategic planning, legal affairs, facilities, security, and communication.

 Identifies, analyses and counters foreign malign information influence activities and other disinformation directed at Sweden or at Swedish interests.
 This includes producing reports and analysis relating to certain situations, threat actors, and societal vulnerabilities as well as proposing relevant countermeasures.
 In collaboration with other government agencies, the department also develops methods and technologies for identifying and countering foreign malign information influence activities.

 Develops and strengthens the overall societal capability in terms of psychological defence.
 This includes providing support to the Swedish population, government agencies, municipalities, the media, voluntary defence organisations, and civil society in general, as well as enabling increased coordination between these actors.
 Other key tasks include training, exercises and knowledge development, for example initiating and funding research related to psychological defence.